ucc23/ucc/_clusters/collinder107.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 107 is a sparse, very loose object of very low C3 quality.
+    <b>Collinder 107</b> is a sparse, very loose object of very low C3 quality.
+It is located at a relatively close distance from the Sun, near the mid-plane.
 It is well-studied in the literature.<br><br>This object shares a significant percentage of members with at least one entry reported in the same catalogue.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>contains less than 25 stars with <i>P>0.5</i> estimated.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 11.5